 Do not climb onto a roof that is steep, wet, or icy.
 Instead, consider checking the surface from a ladder or, if you can’t safely climb a ladder, use a pair of binoculars to scan for broken or missing shingles.
 From the top of a ladder, you can check the gutters along a typical asphalt-shingle roof for fine, gravel-like granules that wash down from the roof’s surface.
 An accumulation of these usually means the surface is wearing away and replacement time is near.
-If the situation is serious, call a roofing contractor.
+If the situation is serious, call roofing contractors and request free bid.

 Check the Gutters